alire-project/alire/doc/private-crates.md

 any corresponding dependency updates with `alr`.

-The main consideration when using such repositories with Alire is ensuring that the the manifest in the index (or the pin) uses the correct form of the URL.
-It must be apparent to `alr` that the URL refers to a Git repository (which can be disambiguated with a `git+` prefix), and it must be apparent to `git` which protocol should be used (documented [here](https://git-scm.com/docs/git-clone#URLS)).
+The main consideration when using such repositories with Alire is ensuring that the manifest in the index (or the pin) uses the correct form of the URL.
+It must be apparent to `alr` that the URL refers to a Git repository (which can be disambiguated with a `git+` prefix), and `git` must be able to infer which protocol should be used (documented [here](https://git-scm.com/docs/git-clone#URLS)).
 It is therefore recommended that URLs use the schemes `git+https://` or `git+ssh://` as appropriate.